-Key moments in OJ Simpson's life
+23 years ago, OJ Simpson was found not guilty: The key moments in his life

 "I can't ignore that the behavior at the time on September 13 was reckless," she added.
 "The law was broken."

-In 2013, after several years behind bars at Lovelock Correctional Center in Nevada, Simpson's bid for a new trial was rejected, but he was granted parole that same year on some of the charges, based on good behavior.

-He apologized for his actions during a 2013 parole hearing, saying, "I didn't know I was doing anything illegal, so I'm sorry. ...
+He apologized for his actions, saying, "I didn't know I was doing anything illegal. ...
+I'm sorry. ...
 I'm sorry for all of it."

+In 2013, after several years behind bars, Simpson's bid for a new trial was rejected, but he was granted parole that same year on some of the charges, based on good behavior.

 Simpson was not released from prison at that time, since his prison sentences were set to run consecutively.
 He had to wait until this year to appear again before the parole board.